Our latest update: 19 April 2021

 Check before you travel

-Use our new guide below to find out when our major stations tend get busy on weekdays, and the crowding levels on our peak time services.
+To help with this, our guide below shows when our major stations tend to get busy on weekdays, and the crowding levels on trains at the busiest times.

 We’ve based our guide on the most recent data, including information from the previous week, and we will continue to update it regularly.
 Being based on recent data, this guide doesn’t take account of events like hot weather which may mean that more people travel than usual.